 When noted Hawaiian chef/restaurateur Sam Choy shared this recipe with us, he advised us to "use the best fish your pocketbook can afford."
 The vegetables can vary seasonally, and banana or bamboo leaves can be substituted for ti leaves.

-3 2-oz. pieces fresh fish filets, preferably three
+3 pieces 2-oz. fresh fish filets, preferably three different kinds

 1 small onion

 2 ti leaves

 Sprinkle fish with salt to taste, then set aside.
 Wash, drain, and chop spinach.
 Peel and julienne carrot and finely chop onion.

 With a very sharp knife, carefully cut ribs from ti leaves and set aside.
 Steam leaves for 5 minutes or until they are soft and flexible.